 Understand serving sizes.
 A serving size is a specific amount of food, defined by common measurements such as cups, ounces, or pieces—and a healthy serving size may be a lot smaller than you’re used to.
 The recommended serving size for pasta is ½ cup, while a serving of meat, fish, or chicken is 2 to 3 ounces (57-85 grams).
-Judging serving size is a learned skill, so you may need to use measuring cups, spoons, and a food scale to help.
+Judging serving size is a learned skill, so you may initially need to use measuring cups, spoons, and a food scale to help.

 Eyeball it.
 Once you have a better idea of what a serving should be, you can estimate your portion.
-You can use common objects for reference; for example, a serving of pasta should be about the size of a baseball (slightly smaller than a cricket ball), while a serving of meat, fish, or chicken is about the size and thickness of a deck of cards.
+You can use common objects for reference; for example, a serving of pasta should be about the size of a baseball (slightly smaller than a cricket ball), while a serving of meat, fish, or chicken is about the size of a deck of cards.

 If you’re still hungry at the end of a meal fill up on extra servings of vegetables or fruit.